 As much as we all love the internet, did you know you can still sign up for a credit card in person?
 You will sometimes find that you are pre-approved for a Chase card if you visit a bank branch and speak with a banker.

-Sometimes you will be sent physical offers in the mail, which you can then either complete by visiting a Chase branch or going online to finish your application.
+Sometimes you might receive a physical offer in the mail, which you can complete either by visiting a Chase branch or going online to finish your application.

-The Chase 5/24 rule has really shaken up how miles and points enthusiasts decide what credit cards to open.
-Many people who are new to earning credit card points have made earning Chase Ultimate Rewards a priority.
+The Chase 5/24 Rule has shaken up how miles and points enthusiasts decide what credit cards to open.
+Many people new to earning credit card points have made earning Chase Ultimate Rewards points with Chase cards a priority ahead of applying for credit cards from other banks.